 The Halsted/63rd station, seen here circa 1923, was a major transfer point between several transportation modes.
 Besides the CSL streetcars, travelers could also transfer to the Chicago & Interurban Traction cars bound for Kankakee.
 This view looks northwest down 63rd Place from Union Avenue.
 (Photo from the Krambles-Peterson Archive)

-The beaux-arts Halsted station in the 1980s.
+The Beaux-Arts side entrance to the Halsted station seen in the 1980s.
 The city had a plan to revamp this and other Englewood stations as part of an urban revitalization project, but this never came to pass.

 halstedSign.jpg (12k)

-The southbound symbol signs at Halsted/63rd are very unusual variants to the Current Graphic Standard system, most likely a result of the contractor simply switching the colors around.
+The southbound symbol signs installed in 1996 at Halsted/63rd were very unusual variants to the Green Line Graphic Standard system, most likely a result of the contractor simply switching the colors around.
 The white bar below "Halsted" should be green, with the words "to Ashland/63" in white and a white stripe at the bottom.
+These were replaced in 2013 with new signs that matched the standard.
 (Photo by Graham Garfield)